-It was 46 years ago this month that the magazine Science first published an intriguing report attempting to answer and age-old question: What causes homosexuality?
+It was 50 years ago that the magazine Science first published an intriguing report attempting to answer an age-old question: What causes homosexuality?

 Researchers suspected it was caused by a chemical fluctuation in the womb brought on by maternal stress.
 At last, it appeared, we had an explanation for what causes homosexuality.
 But it turned out to be not quite that simple.